espresso3389/pdfrx/README.md

   pdfrx: ^1.0.80
 ```

-### Windows
+### Note for Windows

-- Ensure your Windows installation enables _Developer Mode_
+Ensure your Windows installation enables _Developer Mode_.

-  The build process internally uses symblic link and it requires Developer Mode to be enabled.
+The build process internally uses symbolic link and it requires Developer Mode to be enabled.
 Without this, you may encounter errors [like this](https://github.com/espresso3389/pdfrx/issues/34).

-### Web

-- It's not required but you can customize download URLs for pdf.js by setting [PdfJsConfiguration.configuration](https://pub.dev/documentation/pdfrx/latest/pdfrx/PdfJsConfiguration/configuration.html):

-### macOS

-For macOS, Flutter app restrict its capability, like Internet access, by enabling [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox) by default.

-See [macOS: Deal with App Sandbox](https://github.com/espresso3389/pdfrx/wiki/macOS:-Deal-with-App-Sandbox) for more details.

 ## Open PDF File